 On May 20, 2022, the Board, by Resolution 2022-036, authorized the award of Contract No. 2022-B-036, Aluminum Clip Fabrication for Suspension Bridge Sound Reduction Project to RushCo Energy Specialist, Fort Worth, TX.
 The Notice to Proceed was issued with an effective date of June 6, 2022.
-The fabricator is preparing shop drawings and other submittals in preparation of the work.
-The fabricator has provided paint samples for review and approval and is progressing with fabrication of the clip samples.
+The fabricator prepared shop drawings and other submittals in preparation of the work.
+The fabricator provided sample clips and paint samples for review and approval.
+After review of the samples, staff requested modifications to better match field conditions.
+The fabricator is working on the new samples.

-Toll Plaza Pavement Overlay Project.
+Toll Plaza Pavement Overlay Project, Contract No. 2022-B-114.
 On April 27, 2017, the Board of Directors, by Resolution No. 2017-039, approved the addition of the Toll Plaza Pavement Overlay project to the FY 16/17 Bridge Division Capital Budget in the amount of \$3,500,000 to be funded by District Reserves.
 Staff is finalizing the design plans and bid documents for the project.